 LOCKS AND LOCKERS:

-Students are not to share their lockers with anyone!
-Lockers are for single student use only.
+PE lockers will be assigned in their PE class.
 Lockers should never be used to store money or valuables.
 Students are responsible for maintaining their lockers in a clean, neat and safe condition.

 LOST AND FOUND:

 Once a month recovered items will be placed on display.
 Items unclaimed will be donated to charity.

 Materials are due three weeks after they are checked out.
 A ten cent a day fine will be charged for each school day that each item is overdue.
 Students may not check out more library materials until the fine is paid.

 Ebooks and Ebook reader policies may differ.
 Check with the librarian for further information.

 Students are responsible for books they check out.
 In the event that a book is lost the student will be required to provide funds for replacement.
 If the article is found after payment has been made a refund will be issued.

 Students with unresolved library business, at the end of the year, will have their report cards withheld.

 Students may access the internet services with the approval of the teacher or librarian.
 Students are expected to adhere to the district policies regarding use of computers, proper access and proper etiquette at all times.
 This policy is posted in the library.
 Failure to follow district and school policy may result in loss of computer privileges and disciplinary action.